What's your 2021 resolution for animals?

-There are so many ways you can make life better for animals in 2020.
-Here are our top 10 new year's resolutions for animals
+There are so many ways you can make life better for animals in 2021.
+Here are our top 8 new year's resolutions for animals.

 1. Speak up!

-One of the most impactful ways you can help animals in 2020 is to speak up and share information about their suffering.
+One of the most impactful ways you can help animals anytime of the year is to speak up and share information about their suffering.
 Post on Facebook, tweet about, make a TikTok video - just help get the word out so that others can learn about the issues and make better choices to create lasting change for animals.
 Not sure where to start?
 Use the share buttons on our website to share any page directly to your own social media accounts, or follow us on Facebook, Instagram, and Twitter to share our posts.

 Wild animals like parrots, otters and tortoises might seem like fun pets, but in reality, they are extremely difficult to care for and ultimately, as wild animals they suffer.
 Captivity limits their natural behaviour and places both their mental and physical well-being at risk.
 While kept as pets, these animals often suffer from chronic stress and poor physical health from being kept in environments that can’t give them what they need to be happy and healthy.
 Wild animals are not pets; they belong in their natural habitat.
 Make the pledge.